 with an Old Idea:

 Schools are bogged down in “teaching to the test” to get Federal dollars.
 Standardized tests are useful to compare teaching methods between schools and states, but perhaps more testing doesn’t lead to better test results.
+Perhaps, it leads to kids disliking school.

 Kids are spending too much time sitting at desks, their heart rates slowed and their minds bored.
+Kids need exercise, not candy bribes.

 Mind over Matter Matters - Facebook